Looking to build your own eco-sustainable home? Get in touch with the Modscape team today.

-In creating our homes, principles are applied to every aspect of the design, the material selection, the systems utilised to build and in the operations of the dwelling.
+In creating our homes, sustainable principles are applied to every aspect of the design, the material selection, the systems utilised to build and the operations of the dwelling.

 A shining example of our eco-friendly homes is our Winchelsea project.
 Owners Judy Cameron and Graeme Webb were keen to relocate from Geelong to a rural area and had been investigating eco homes online when they came across Modscape.